spaceninja/dnd-adventures/src/adventures/history-channel/deck-2.md

 **Quest: Get Supplies from Cargo Bay:** The Bartender is running low on booze.
 He needs some crates picked up from the Quartermaster.
 He’s already arranged it with the #OpsUnion, but the open fighting between the bar and the cargo bay has made it impossible to retrieve the supplies.

-If you bring back the supplies, the Bartender will grant you access to his “special” inventory, including some modern weaponry that will help even the odds.
-He offers one [**_Laser Pistol_**](https://www.dndbeyond.com/equipment/laser-pistol) (stuck on stun, deals nonlethal damage only) now, and the chance to buy more later.
+If you bring back the supplies, the Bartender will grant you access to his “special” inventory, including modern weaponry.
+He offers one [**_Laser Pistol_**](https://www.dndbeyond.com/equipment/laser-pistol) (stuck on stun, deals nonlethal damage only) now, and the chance to buy more when you bring back the supplies.

 </aside>